Inky-Tech-Pty-Ltd/Links/README.md

 ![github-banner](https://github.com/Inky-Tech-Pty-Ltd/Links/blob/main/images/Links%20GitHub%20Banner.jpg)
 www.village.link (This URL will become the front page.
 Currently it points straight back here.)

-### Reputation
+### Reputation and Villages

 This project begins with reputation, communities, and governance.
 In the project, communities are called 'villages'.

 Reputation is an asset - a ticket to participate in the village.
-Reputation is built through the stories people tell when they observe mutually beneficial behaviour.
-Reputation suffers when village rules are broken - even if those rules are not written down.
+Reputation is built through positive interactions, and it suffers when village rules are broken - even if those rules are not written down.

-The key objective of the project is to build a 'reputation' architecture that can support any type of village at any scale.
+The project aims to build a 'reputation' architecture that can support any type of village at any scale.

-If successful, the project might have an additional effect: That governance systems that work for humans might also prove effective for AI.

-### Artificial Intelligence
+### Artificial Intelligence and Reputation

 AIs routinely make gaffes that would be a source of bemusement, shock, or ridicule in a village.
 A village is a reputation economy where gaffes have consequences.